mahadev1995/Prediction-of-Melanoma-Relapse/README.md

 # VisioMel Challenge: Predicting Melanoma Relapse

 This repository contains code and report for seminar project on predicting melanoma relapse using digital microscopic slides and clinical metadata.
-Our work compares the performance of one machine learning approach and four deep learning approaches, with results indicating that deep learning models outperform machine learning models.
+Our work compares the performance of one machine learning approach and four deep learning approaches, with results indicating that patch based two-stage deep learning approach outperform other approaches.
 ###### Schematic diagram of overall relapse prediction process
 <img src="/images/aim.svg" width="512" height="270"  title="Aim" />